 We know that play groups are important for toddlers and preschoolers.
 But have you considered that they serve a valuable function for caregivers as well?

-Below are some of the ways that Drop-In Play Groups, like the ones offered by Parents Place, help both young children and their parents.
+Below are some of the ways that Drop-In Play Groups, like the ones offered by Parents Place at the Center for Children and Youth, help both young children and their parents.

 Benefits of Play Groups for Children